 EFG Hermes’ Remuneration and Compensation Committee comprises of five non-executive board members who meet once annually to study compensation within the Group as a whole to safeguard shareholder interest and ensure that management’s interests are fully aligned with the Firm.
 This committee also directly manages the allocations within the Management Incentive Scheme for Senior Management as approved by the General Assembly.

 The Corporate Governance Committee comprises of three non-executive board members who meet at least once per year.
 The committee periodically evaluates the Firm's corporate governance structure, reviews and monitors implementation of the company corporate governance framework, documents and follows up on the board‘s performance evaluation reports, reviews the regulator’s observations related to the implementation of corporate governance, and ensures that they are appropriately handled and addressed.

-The Nomination Committee, comprised of the chairperson, two non-executive board members, and the Group CEO, meets at least once per year.
+The Nomination Committee, comprised of the chairperson, two non-executive board members, and the Group CEO meets on an as-needed basis.
 It oversees the appointment of board members, the Group CEO, and Group executive committee members — ensuring that all appointments align with the Group’s strategic directives.
 Additionally, the committee ensures the independence of directors in accordance with applicable laws, regulations, and international best practices.
 The committee regularly assesses the structure, size, and composition of key executive positions at the Group as well as the overall corporate governance framework.
 The Committee will help ensure a smooth succession of board members and where appropriate, Group CEO and Group executive committee members.